Managing workspaces

 Shared workspaces are collaborative workspaces where multiple members can work together with shared resources.
 Some members might work together to develop projects, others might conduct document reviews on run results, and another member might manage the workspace itself.
 Shared workspaces are membership-gated, meaning organization members must be granted access to a given workspace and its assets.
 Members can then be assigned workspace roles to control their permissions within a workspace.

 Workspaces are also how you can create separation and data isolation between development and production-ready work.
-To support a software development life cycle within AI Hub, organizations might create a development workspace, a testing workspace, and a production workspace.
+To support a software development lifecycle within AI Hub, organizations can have development workspaces and one or more production workspaces.
 Changes are then promoted between workspaces, ensuring ongoing development doesn’t impact production-ready projects, while still allowing for testing.
 Control and isolation of data is supported at the input and output level:

 -